 Mind the Rules

 The travertine formations are the backbone of a delicate ecosystem that includes the waterfalls, rare plant species and varied animal life.
 Custodians of the national park are in a constant struggle to preserve the fragile ecology of Plitvice while accommodating a crush of visitors.
-No straying from the trails and other rules are there for a reason.
+No straying from the trails, no littering, no swimming or wading and other rules are there for a reason.

 wear proper Footwear